Investigate devices in the Microsoft Defender ATP Devices list

 - Action center

-You can take response actions in the Action center, in a specific machine page, or in a specific file page.
+You can take response actions in the Action center, in a specific device page, or in a specific file page.

-For more information on how to take action on a machine, see Take response action on a machine.
+For more information on how to take action on a device, see Take response action on a device.

 For more information, see Investigate user entities.

-The five tabs under the cards section show relevant security and threat prevention information related to the machine.
+The tabs provide relevant security and threat prevention information related to the device.
 In each tab, you can customize the columns that are shown by selecting Customize columns from the bar above the column headers.

 To see a full page view of an alert including incident graph and process tree, select the title of the alert.

-The Timeline section provides a chronological view of the events and associated alerts that have been observed on the machine.
-This can help you correlate any events, files, and IP addresses in relation to the machine.
+The Timeline tab provides a chronological view of the events and associated alerts that have been observed on the device.
+This can help you correlate any events, files, and IP addresses in relation to the device.